How to Negotiate a Real Estate Agent Commission in Canada

 • This model usually covers listing and marketing services, but sellers may still need to offer 2% to 2.5% to the buyer’s agent to attract offers.

-• Since the rate is already reduced, there may be no room for further negotiation. (see more details of what is typically included in this commission model)
+• Since the rate is already reduced, there may be no room for further negotiation.
+Learn more about how 1% Commission work.

 Not every situation allows for easy negotiation, but there are key times when sellers may have more leverage.
-Also, it is important to negotiate a real estate commission prior to signing the agreement, and it should be discussed right after you are done conducting interviews.
+It is crucial to negotiate the real estate commission and have it clearly documented in the Listing Agreement before you sign it.
+This discussion should happen right after you have interviewed agents.

-• High-Value Properties: Agents may agree to a lower percentage for luxury homes since the total commission will still be significant.
+• High-Value Properties: Agents may agree to a lower percentage for luxury homes, as the total dollar value of the commission will still be significant.

-• Strong Seller’s Market: If demand is high, homes sell quickly, and agents may be more willing to reduce their rates.
+• Strong Seller’s Market: If demand is high and homes are selling quickly with little marketing effort, agents may be more willing to reduce their rates on the listing side.

-• Multiple Transactions: If a seller is buying and selling with the same agent, they may negotiate a reduced rate on one of the deals.
+• Multiple Transactions: If a seller is buying and selling with the same agent (a “buy-sell package”), they have strong leverage to negotiate a reduced rate on one or both of the deals.

 Strategies for Negotiating a Better Commission Rate